-The Chairperson of the CSE, CSE subcommittee, or CPSE shall designate for each student one or, as appropriate, more than one professional employee of the School District with knowledge of the student’s disability and education program who will be responsible to, prior to the implementation of the IEP, inform each teacher, provider, or school personnel of his or her responsibility to implement the recommendations on a student’s IEP.
-Relevant school personnel will have ongoing access to a copy of the student’s disability and education program.
+The Chairperson of the CSE, CSE subcommittee, or CPSE will designate for each student one or, as appropriate, more than one professional employee of the District with knowledge of the student’s disability and education program who will be responsible to, prior to the implementation of the IEP, inform each teacher, provider, or school personnel of his or her responsibility to implement the recommendations on a student’s IEP.
+Relevant school personnel will have ongoing access to a copy of the student’s IEP.

-Individuals with Disabilities Education Act (IDEA), 20 USC Section 1400 et seq.
-21 USC Section 812(c)
+Individuals with Disabilities Education Act (IDEA), 20 USC § 1400 et seq.

-Education Law Articles 81, 85 and 89 and Sections 207, 3208 and 4402(7)
+Education Law Articles 81, 85 and 89 and §§ 207, 3208 and 4402(7)

-8 NYCRR Sections 200.1(hh), 200.2(b)(11), 200.4(b)(4), 200.4(d)(3)(i), 200.4(e)(3), 200.4(f), 200.4(j),
+8 NYCRR §§ 200.1(hh), 200.2(b)(11), 200.4(b)(4), 200.4(d)(3)(i), 200.4(e)(3), 200.4(f), 200.4(j),